majk-p/how-slow-is-your-tram/slides.md

 - Acts on given time interval like every `N` seconds ✅
 - When the time comes - it lists vehicles using `Vehicles[IO].list()` ✅
 - Joins previous and current result by vehicle `id` ✅
-  - Because vehicles are not sorted and some might go missing
 - Calculate the distance using `Vehicle.distance` and the elapsed time ✅
 - Build a map of `(Vehicle.LineName, Vehicle.Id) -> VehicleStats`
   - Where `VehicleStats` are distance, time and avg speed